Skip to main content

 Foundational Text

-Foundational Text and Foundational Colors will flow through to all other elements by default.
-If you manually update the colors and fonts of other elements, they will no longer recognize updates made to the Foundational Text and Foundational Colors.
+By default, foundational Text and Foundational Colors will flow through to all other elements.
+If you manually update the colors and fonts of other components, they will no longer recognize updates made to the Foundational Text and Foundational Colors.

 This section lets you set up your basic fonts and text styles.
 Click on each option and scroll down to customize.
 Headers and paragraph text can be selected according to the following options:

 • Font: Currently, we offer the suite of Google fonts by default.
-If you have a custom font for your brand, you can also upload that using the url provided for using your fonts online.
+If you have a custom font for your brand, you can also upload it using the URL provided for using your fonts online.

-• Color: By default, fonts will pull the "neutral" color that's set in the Foundational Color section.
-You'll see a tag noting this if you keep the default setting.
+• Color: By default, fonts pull the "neutral" color set in the Foundational Color section.
+If you keep the default setting, you'll see a tag noting this.

 • Size: Set font size.

 • Line height: This allows you to set a default amount of space below the text.
-You can also add this manually in the Editor using the margin controls, but if you prefer to have consistent spacing around your text, this can be helpful.
+You can also add this manually to the editor using the margin controls, but this can be helpful if you prefer consistent spacing around your text.

-• Weight: By default, font will be set to Normal weight, but you can use the dropdown to make it bold, light, or set a numeric weight to match your brand style.
+• Weight: The font is set to Normal weight by default, but it is bold or light, or you can put a numeric weight to match your brand style.

 • Spacing: Use spacing to add space between individual letters.